 Lake Michigan Airport - Relocating O’Hare 2075

 Rates of air travel have continued to rise since the conception of the passenger jet in the 20th Century.
-In the struggle to deal with rising passenger turnaround times at airports have slowed, resulting in an increase in the average delay times of flights.
+In the struggle to deal with rising passenger numbers, turnaround times at airports have slowed, resulting in an increase in the average delay times of flights.
 In response to this, numerous ‘Mega Airports’ are under construction and the world's busiest airports continue to expand, adding new terminals and runways.
 The scale of this construction inevitably results in the airport being pushed further away from the city.

 2nd Place and 1st Place People's Choice Award